Seven Months into Culinary School

 By: Ryan Hodros, Culinary Arts Student

 This is it.
-The final block of the Culinary Arts Program, otherwise known as “Farm-to-Table.”
+The final block of culinary school, otherwise known as “Farm-to-Table.”
 This month, we’ve been learning about sustainability and the difference between commodity farming and what I’ve come to call “non-commodity farming.”
 (This is because other labels like “sustainable,” “organic,” “local,” and so on are poorly defined, and so the best way to define them is to call them “the kind you don’t normally see.”)
 In addition to that, we’ve learned a ton from Chef Eric about cooking with vegetables as well as butchery and meat preservation.
 It’s been an interesting block, and I had a lot of fun.

 black cat farm 2